 Septoplasty New York

-Straighten Nasal Septum – Septoplasty
+Straighten Your Nasal Septum – Septoplasty

-Your nose is separated by a midline wall into a left and right side with a nostril and nasal cavity on either side.
+The inside of your nose is separated by a midline wall into a left and right side with a nostril and nasal cavity on either side.
 The separation is termed the nasal septum.
 Many people may suffer the symptoms of a deviated nasal septum and feel that this is normal.
 When a deviated nasal septum obstructs your breathing or decreases your quality of life, the nasal septum may need to be straightened.
 This surgical procedure is know as septoplasty and is meant to correct the deviation in your nasal septum.

 Your doctor should provide a thorough examination before deciding on surgery, because each case is unique and can be performed externally or internally on the nasal cavities.
 When a minor deviation occurs, the body may compensate and try to adjust to the blocked airways.
 Most notably this can be seen in the enlargement of the unaffected nostrils’ inferior turbinate.
 This condition is known as compensatory hypertrophy.
 Dr. Bennett only operates on the nose and sinuses and can complete a septoplasty surgery in about an hour.
 Depending on how your body reacts, you should be back to normal activity in a week or so.
 It is very common that a septoplasty surgery is combined with a rhinoplasty to correct cosmetic deformities that parallel with the functional improvement of your breathing.
 Additional procedures to improve your breathing can also be combined such as turbinate reduction, nasal fracture repair, and nasal valve repair.
 Consultaition with an experienced ENT will help you to determine if these other procedures should be performed along with the septoplasty.